AjTheDissident/spiderfoot-osint-lab/README.md

 ## 4. Configuring the Passive Scan

-For this lab, the target was:
+The target used for this lab was:

 ```text
 scanme.nmap.org